 We also distribute press releases with local radio who often work on much tighter timescales.
 Cambridge 105 are especially amenable to featuring interviews with team members from upcoming ADC shows, while BBC Radio Cambridgeshire have also been known to broadcast extensive features with upcoming productions with a good unique selling point (USP).
 CamFM, the student-run radio network, are also often keen to have features.
+Please contact the Theatre Manager directly if you are interested in a slot on Cambridge 105.

-5.8 Programmes
+5.9 Programmes